 Warm Season Indoors: Eggplant, Peppers, Tomatoes

 Please note that you should not plant eggplant, peppers, or tomatoes outside this month if you do decide to start them.
 They should be grown indoors.
-Eggplant, peppers, and tomatoes do well indoors with a grow light and can be transplanted easily (unlike cucumbers and beans that are much more sensitive).
+Eggplant, peppers, and tomatoes do well indoors with a grow light and can be transplanted easily (unlike cucumbers and beans which are much more sensitive).
 I typically start mine indoors for a month or two before transplanting outdoors.
 Check out How to Start Seeds Indoors to learn more.

 Gardening Recommendations and Tips For July